Types of Claims

-1. Payments of $500 or less may be approved by the city’s chief financial officer.
+1. Claims of $500 or less are reviewed and may be approved or denied by the City’s Chief Financial Officer.

-2. Payments of $5,000 or less – may be approved by the city’s insurance board.
+2. Claims of $10,000 or less are reviewed and may be approved or denied by the City’s Insurance Board.

 The insurance board typically meets on the fourth Thursday each month.
 At its meetings, the board will consider claims and make decisions regarding the city’s liability for claims.
 These decisions are communicated to claimants as soon as practicable.
 Extenuating circumstances or the need for Council approval of the decision may delay this communication.

 If your claim is approved, in part or in whole, you will be compensated as approved by the Board (and Council if the expenditure is over $10,000).
 Upon completion of a release of liability, a check will be delivered by mail.
-If your claim is denied and you believe the board has erred in its decision, you may appeal.
-If you wish to appeal a determination, you may appeal to the city’s insurance board.
-You may call 734.794.6570 to schedule a time on the insurance board agenda.

 What is the Appeal Process?

-The appeal process is a presentation by the appellant contesting the board’s decision.
+The appeal process is a presentation by the claimant contesting the board’s decision.
 It is not a legal proceeding, question and answer session, fact finding or examination.
-An appeal may be scheduled by calling 734.794.6570.
-A claimant may file an appeal up to 90 days after the claimant is notified in writing of the board's determination on their claim.
+A claimant may file an appeal up to 30 days after the claimant is notified in writing of the board's determination on their claim.
 A claimant's appeal must be heard by the Board within 90 days of the claimant's notice of appeal.